BitPoet/PoetSaml2/README.md

 ## Status

-very alpha - please do not use in production environments.
-Even in dev enviroments, make sure to backup your database and files before installing PoetSaml2.
+alpha - please do not use in production environments yet.
+Even in dev enviroments, make sure to backup your database and files before installing PoetSaml2 as things are still in the process of getting finalized.

 ## Requirements